cadracks-project/cadracks.github.io/_posts/doc/2019-01-10-Create_an_account.md

 ----------

 Upon confirmation of your email, you become a CadRacks member.
 Now you can:
-- create repositories that will hold your own projects;
+- create repositories that will hold your own projects by following the ['Getting started with cadracks.org']({% post_url doc/2019-01-11-Getting_started %}) tutorial;
-- search and clone repositories you find interesting
+- [search](http://www.cadracks.org/explore/repos) and clone repositories you find interesting